Creating a new Internal Communication

 Select Choose File, find and select the image you want.

-Tile images display responsively, adapting to the browser window size you are viewing, and preserving the image aspect ratio.
+Tile images display responsively, adapting to the browser window size you’re viewing.
+This preserves the image aspect ratio.

 Choose an Icon

-The icon that is displayed for the link in the external links component on WX homepages.
-Choose an icon for the link using the drop-down menu.
-Available icons are sorted in the list with generic icons displayed at the top of the list and brand icons at the bottom.
+The icon that displays for the link in the external links component on WX homepages.
+Choose an icon for the link using the dropdown menu.
+The system sorts available icons in the list, with generic icons at the top and brand icons at the bottom.

 Twitter ID